serdimoa/charting/Studies-Overrides.md

 ###How to set study name

 You should use studies names as-they-are in the Insert Study dialog, but in lower case.
 So if you want to override default EMA's length, try using `moving average exponential.length`.
-The same principle works for inouts names: use names as you can see them in Study Properties dialog (use lower case also).
+The same principle works for inputs names: use names as you can see them in Study Properties dialog (use lower case also).
+Example: `stochastic.smooth d`.

 #Syntax